How to Improve CX through Human-Centered Design

 Being customer-centered means understanding your customer needs.
 Some customers may prefer chat, while other customers prefer to connect via phone.
 Identify and understand your customer needs better with analysis like surveys, interviews, focus groups, and social listening.
 Then, gather the right teams.

-Prevent frustrations, protect against churn, and predict customer behavior to optimize customer experience at every touchpoint.
+Prevent frustrations, protect against churn, and predict customer behavior to optimize customer experience at every touchpoint with the following points:

 - How can you personalize the customer experience for different customer segments?